TobikoData/sqlmesh/docs/quick_start.md

 Congratulations, you've now conquered the basics of using SQLMesh!

-Feel free to explore [guides](guides/create_a_project.md) and [concepts](concepts/overview.md) for more details about how SQLMesh works, or peruse the following resources:

-* For API documentation, refer to [API reference](reference/overview.md).
-* For information about integrations with SQLMesh, refer to [integrations](integrations/overview.md).
+* For more information about how to perform tasks with SQLMesh, explore our [guides](guides/create_a_project.md).
+* For information about how SQLMesh works, explore [concepts](concepts/overview.md).
-* To get involved in our community, refer to [community](community.md).
+* To connect with us, refer to [community](community.md).
+We'd love to hear from you!